DebeshJha/Kvasircapsule-SEG/README.md

-## Kvasircapsule-SEG (Open-access capsule endoscopy polyp segmentation dataset)

-The repository contains the Kvasircapsule-seg dataset.
-It includes 55 medically verified video capsule polyp frames from the Kvasir-Capsule dataset.
-We have annotated the polyp class of KvasirCapsule and generated corresponding ground truth masks. **__This dataset can be used for semantic meta-learning, domain generalization, semantic segmentation, and out-of-distribution detection task__**.
+# Kvasircapsule-SEG

+KvasirCapsule-SEG is an open-access dataset curated specifically for capsule endoscopy polyp segmentation.
+Derived from the Kvasir-Capsule dataset, it features 55 medically verified video capsule polyp frames.
+Each frame has been meticulously annotated, generating corresponding ground truth masks, making it an ideal resource for various applications.

+🔍 **Use-Cases**:
+- Polyp segmentation
+- Semantic Segmentation
+- Medical image segmentation
+- Semantic Meta-Learning
+- Domain Generalization
+- Out-of-Distribution Detection Task

 ## Pillcam
 __A capsule endoscopy procedure enables direct visualization of the small bowel.__